Human behavior can be defined in many ways:

 Corrective Actions: Instructors should engage learners' interests and clarify each lesson's objectives and progress.
 Providing transparent feedback and fostering an open environment helps prevent discouragement.

 If an instructor suspects that a learner may have a disqualifying psychological issue, it is advisable to seek a second opinion.
-Arrangements should be made for another instructor who is unfamiliar with the learner to conduct an evaluation flight.
+Arrangements should be made for another instructor, who is unfamiliar with the learner, to conduct an evaluation flight.
 If both instructors believe the learner has a psychological deficiency, endorsements and recommendations should be withheld.

 A flight instructor who believes a learner may be suffering from a serious psychological abnormality must refrain from instructing that person.
 Instructors should contact their local FSDO to report hazardous behaviors that affect airmen certification.